Perly Consulting │ Beck Eco

 CURRENT LANDSCAPE

 The vendor ecosystem has consolidated around three core platforms and expanded into specialised offerings.
-Pave (Series C, $163M raised, 175 employees) serves 8,500+ companies managing $294B in total compensation, with real-time HRIS integrations that cut reconciliation from eight hours to eight minutes.
-Ravio covers 1,500+ companies across Europe, where deployments at firms like Deliveroo, Personio, and HERO Software demonstrate mid-market traction.
+Pave (Series C, $163M raised, 175 employees) serves 8,500+ companies managing $190B+ in total compensation, with real-time HRIS integrations that cut reconciliation from eight hours to eight minutes—hiring continues actively with dedicated insights teams to expand analytics.
+Ravio covers 1,500+ companies across Europe and now 46+ countries globally, with deployments at Deliveroo, Personio, HERO Software, Adyen, Wise, and Just Eat Takeaway validating mid-market and scale-up traction; $12M Series A (Spark Capital) confirms sustained investor confidence.
 Compa launched Frontline in March 2026, a real-time hourly compensation intelligence platform targeting enterprise retailers; named adopters Ulta and Meijer demonstrate vertical-specific deployment success with zip-code granularity for hourly workforces.
 WageScape operates at unprecedented scale: 5.9M hiring organisations, 80% of global job listings, 24.5M monthly postings, enabling forward-looking benchmarking rather than historical surveys.
+Newfront, a major US insurance and benefits broker, partnered with Pave to distribute compensation benchmarking to its client base, signaling B2B channel expansion and consolidation of embedded benchmarking into broader HR service delivery.

 Regulation is now a first-order concern.
 California, Colorado, Illinois, and the EU AI Act (effective August 2026) all require bias testing and human review for AI compensation systems.
 Only 9% of European organisations report full readiness for pay transparency requirements.
 EU AI Act enforcement mandates algorithmic fairness metrics and bias detection for high-risk employment systems including remuneration, creating compliance burden that pushes organisations toward validated benchmarking tools over general-purpose models.
 A McGill University study of 60,000 freelancer profiles found that general-purpose LLMs produce geographic bias exceeding 50% and age bias of 46% in salary estimates -- reinforcing why purpose-built benchmarking tools, not ChatGPT, remain the only defensible option.